ludocode/onramp/core/cc/README.md

 # Onramp Driver

 This is the Onramp C compiler driver.
-It is a single stage written in [Onramp Minimal C (omC)](../docs/minimal-c.md).
+It is a single stage written in [Onramp Minimal C (omC)](../../docs/minimal-c.md).

+The full command-line syntax is documented in the [Usage Guide](../../docs/usage-guide.md).
+This document describes the implementation and provides some notes on bootstrapping.